HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 )
 }}

-Tracking is one of the most pervasive web technologies on the web - we find that 82% of desktop websites (80% for mobile) include at least one third-party tracker.
+Tracking is one of the most pervasive web technologies on the web—we find that 82% of desktop websites (80% for mobile) include at least one third-party tracker.
 By following users' behavior online, these tracking companies can create profiles of them, which can be used for personalized advertising, give insights to website owners on who visits their websites, or use this information to distinguish legitimate users from (unwanted) bots.
 In this section we explore the different techniques that are used to track the activities of users online and look at how trackers aim to circumvent the various privacy features that aim to protect users from being tracked.

 ### Third-party tracking